whdinata/mestara-034cd/mentorship.md

-          - **Accountability:** Meet new friends who are ready to help you adhere to goals & commitment **A larger network**
+          - **Accountability:** Meet new friends who are ready to help you adhere to goals & commitment

-          A community of fabulous, supportive and inspiring women
+          - **A larger network:** A community of fabulous, supportive and inspiring women
-      - content: >-
-          **New development opportunities**

-          Learn and improve various skills each week
+          - **New development opportunities:** Learn and improve various skills each week
-      - content: >-
-          **Empowerment**

-          You will feel like you have the control over your career and destiny
+          - **Empowerment:** You will feel like you have the control over your career and destiny **Critical thinking**
-      - content: >-
-          **Critical thinking**